Victoria Institution: Sports

 The school's cricket ground first witnessed an international match when Ireland played Gibraltar in the 1997 ICC Trophy, which was hosted by Malaysia.
 Eight matches in that competition were played at the school premises.
 The ground also played host to three List A fixtures played in the cricket competition at the 1998 Commonwealth Games.
-These fixtures saw Pakistan play Scotland, Canada played India, and Malaysia play Jamaica.
+These fixtures saw Pakistan play Scotland, Canada play India, and Malaysia play Jamaica.